jayudit/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

+For my lab, my goal is to automate the entire system using loops in Python.
+Therefore, I don't need to do any manual wizarding.
+Everything will be automated and handled using Python scripts.

 # Lab 3 Part 2

 For Part 2, you will redesign the interaction with the speech-enabled device using the data collected, as well as feedback from part 1.